 Social Play, Activity and Recreation "Krew"

 This is a participant led social group that meets regularly with college students and young adults.
 The individuals plan their own activities, "hang outs," or whatever they choose to do together.
 Activities include restaurant nights, bowling, open gym, movie nights, etc. There is no charge except for the planned activities that have an associated cost (such as bowling shoes, movie, etc.).

 Life Skills Program

 This program is specifically for an individual who needs to learn basic activities of daily living.
-This may include: cooking, cleaning, hygiene, laundry, shopping, medication management, etc. This program can be implemented at SVH, in the community or in the individual's home, however, always to be generalized to the individual's home life.
-This program may be purchased through the Department of Aging and Rehabilitative Services (DARS), Waiver, private pay, school districts, insurance and Family Assessment and Planning Teams (FAPT), EPSDT (up to age 22).
+This may include cooking, cleaning, hygiene, laundry, shopping, medication management, etc. This program can be implemented at SVH, in the community or in the individual's home and always to be generalized to the individual's home life.
+This program may be purchased through the Department of Aging and Rehabilitative Services (DARS), Medicaid Waiver programs, private pay, school districts, insurance, and Family Assessment and Planning Teams (FAPT), EPSDT (up to age 22).